Utilizing Delaware Statutory Trusts in Estate Planning

 Delaware Statutory Trusts can be an effective estate planning tool for many property owners.

-Highly appreciated property can be sold and 1031 exchanged into Delaware Statutory Trusts (DSTs).
+Highly appreciated property can be sold and 1031 exchanged into a Delaware Statutory Trust (DST).
 DSTs are funds of institutional real estate managed by national real estate sponsors and are considered “like-kind” property for 1031 exchange purposes.
 Generally, DSTs have the following objectives:

 - Owning strong, stable institutional property such as large multi-family buildings, self-storage, medical-office, etc.